 I worked on numerous projects at UIUC, the most important being LLVM and Data Structure Analysis (DSA).
 At Illinois, I designed and built most of the fundamental aspects of LLVM, establishing the architecture for things to come and building most of the scalar, loop and interprocedural optimizers.
 I also built most of the target-independent code generator, X86 backend, JIT, llvm-gcc3 front-end, and much more.
 Finally, I wrote many papers.

 I worked on the Microsoft Phoenix compiler infrastructure, building an experimental bridge between the Microsoft compiler and the LLVM compiler (which allowed LLVM to compile and run .NET code).
-In the process, I identified and fixed numerous bugs in the (still in early development) Microsoft compiler.

 University of Illinois, Urbana-Champaign - Urbana, Illinois - GPA: 4.0